SFSF99/Dutch-PostNL-Magento-2.x/README.md

 The logic of this module is as follows:

-    if at least one product on the shopping cart is 'no PostNL' the rates are not displayed
+- if at least one product on the shopping cart is 'no PostNL' the rates are not displayed

-    if the maximum box weight is set to lower 10000 grams, the rates are not displayed (calculated rates not efficient in that case)
+- if the maximum box weight is set to lower 10000 grams, the rates are not displayed (calculated rates not efficient in that case)

-    if at least one product on the shopping cart is a 'package' the whole shipment is a 'package'
+- if at least one product on the shopping cart is a 'package' the whole shipment is a 'package'

-    if the whole shipment is a 'letter' and the weight is greater than the maximum weight of a normal letter, the whole shipment is a 'package'
+- if the whole shipment is a 'letter' and the weight is greater than the maximum weight of a normal letter, the whole shipment is a 'package'

-    if the whole shipment is a 'letter' and the height is greater than the maximum height of a normal letter, the whole shipment is a 'package'
+- if the whole shipment is a 'letter' and the height is greater than the maximum height of a normal letter, the whole shipment is a 'package'

-    if not one 'letter' shipment is enabled, the whole shipment is a 'package' in case it is a 'letter' shipment
+- if not one 'letter' shipment is enabled, the whole shipment is a 'package' in case it is a 'letter' shipment

-    a rate class option is not displayed if the weight is greater than the maximum weight for that rate class option AND no multiple boxes are allowed/enabled for that option
+- a rate class option is not displayed if the weight is greater than the maximum weight for that rate class option AND no multiple boxes are allowed/enabled for that option

-    if a COD option is choosen, only the payment modules 'COD' are displayed (if installed, otherwise all; e.g. Cash On Delivery is a COD module)
+- if a COD option is choosen, only the payment modules 'COD' are displayed (if installed, otherwise all; e.g. Cash On Delivery is a COD module)

+So what do you need to do for this extension:
+- download .zip file and unpack
+- copy contents to your Magento root directory (where you see directory /app)
+- clear cache (and mostly logoff and login admin again) and reindex

+Extension support:

+No support (too busy), but a few questions will be answered in the Magento forum (see link above).

+Questions will be NEVER answered per email!